 Delivering a great customer experience calls for disciplined execution and consistent service delivery.
-We use data and analytics-based insights to review customer journeys and pinpoint the operational improvements that can have the biggest effect.
+We use data and analyticsbased insights to review customer journeys and pinpoint the operational improvements that can have the biggest effect.
 We also use tangible methods and tools to measure customer satisfaction and understand what matters to our customers and how we can deliver it.
-Our Customer Relationship (CRM) tools enable us to follow up on customer feedback and capture insights that can maximise customer satisfaction.
+Our customer relationship (CRM) tools enable us to follow up on customer feedback and capture insights that can maximise customer satisfaction.
 This drives customer value and loyalty.
+GDPR requirements are fully complied with when dealing with customer data and analytics.